An impact model of the electrostatic force: Coulomb's law re-visited: A dipole model of the electrostatic force

 must be independent of the charge, and can be considered as a kind of surface charge density, cf. ``Fl\"achenladung'' of an electron defined by \citet{Abr02}, that is the same for all charged particles.
 The equation shows that $\sigma_{\rm E}$ is determined by the electron charge radius, $r_{\rm E}$, for which estimates will be provided in Sect.~\ref{ss.density}.
 From Eqs.~(\ref{eqn.Emission}) to (\ref{eqn.surface}) it then follows that

-The directed dipole flux would lead (in the classical theory) to a polarization of the vacuum with an apparent electric field, $\vec E_{\rm P}$, that can be treated in analogy to the polarization of matter.
+The directed dipole flux would lead to a polarization of the vacuum with an apparent electric field~$\vec E_{\rm P}$ that can be treated in analogy to the polarization $\vec{P} = (\varepsilon - \varepsilon_0)\,\vec{E}$ of matter in the classical theory \citep[cf. e.\,g.][p.~60]{Hun57}.
+In the latter case for $\varepsilon \ne \varepsilon_0$, the polarization is a consequence of the electric field.
+In our case, however, the polarization is caused by the emission characteristics of charged particles and can be interpreted as an electric field.
 Note in this context that the Lorentz transformations do not affect the electric field component in the boost direction.
-Applying the usual polarization definitions \citep[cf. e.g.][]{Hun57}, $\vec E_{\rm P}$ can be written as
+Applying the usual polarization definitions , $\vec E_{\rm P}$ can be written as